leon-luna-ray/power-planner/README.md

 Work Day Scheduler v 1.0

-* Created time blocks in HTML
+* Created time blocks in HTML.

 * Changed styling for color of the time blocks and added margin to the bottom of the page.